Musee Picasso#2 in Best Things To Do in Antibes

-You can visit this castle-turned-museum every day except Monday, from about 10 a.m. to 6 p.m.
-Note that excluding the summertime months, from mid June to mid September, the museum closes for a two-hour lunch break from noon to 2 p.m.
+The museum is open Tuesday through Sunday (closed Mondays), from about 10 a.m. to 6 p.m.
+Note that excluding the summertime months, from mid-June to mid-September, the museum closes for a one-hour lunch break from 12 to 2 p.m.
 Tickets cost 6 euros (or about $7).
 Visit Antibes' tourism site for more information.

 Described by visitors as "enchanting" and "lovely," the Old Town of Antibes, orvielle ville, is filled with quintessential cobblestone streets, small storefronts and charming cafes.
 Many past visitors said you should set aside half a day to get lost among Old Town's charming alleyways, stopping for a delicious crepe and

 Holly JohnsonApril 11, 2019

 Lyn MettlerApril 3, 2019

 Lyn MettlerMarch 25, 2019